-At St. John’s Lutheran Church we worship together on Sunday mornings at 10am.
-Join us!
+At St. John’s Lutheran Church we worship together on Sunday mornings.
+Come!

 We hope our bulletins invite participation during worship and clearly indicate the order of service or liturgy.
 Liturgy is a Greek word that means that the people are involved and engaged.
 When we speak and sing the liturgy back and forth in conversation, we are all participating and bringing scripture to life in worship.